Asking the Right Questions: Improving Reasoning with Generated Stepping Stones: Details of Dataset and Implementation of Post-Training in

 \subsection{Implementation and Hyper-Parameters}

 We use Qwen3-8B~\citep{yang2025qwen3technicalreport} and Qwen2.5-32B-Instruct~\citep{qwen2025qwen25technicalreport} as the base models for post-training, but in principle the post-training approach is agnostic to specific language models.
+Our experiments are conducted on a cloud Linux server with Ubuntu 22.04.5 operating system.
+The codes are written in Python 3.12.8.
+We run our experiments on Nvidia H200 GPU.
 The hyperparameters for SFT and DPO are shown in \cref{tab:hyper_parameter_sft}.
 Notably, we set the maximum sequence length in both experiments to be $16,384$, which is much longer than the average CoT length to include a small amount of extremely long sequences shown in \cref{fig:cot-length-distribution}.
 Such a large sequence length makes it difficult to perform full-parameter fine-tuning on DPO, since DPO requires an additional reference model to compute KL-divergence, and it needs to process both positive and negative examples.
 Therefore, we use LoRA~\citep{hu2022lora} for parameter-efficient fine-tuning with hyper-parameter $r = 256$ and $\alpha = 32$, following the setting of \citet{schulman2025lora}.